opentargets-archive/rest_api/api-description.md

 * __private__ - Methods used by the web app to serve additional data not specific to our platform.
 These methods may change without notice and should be used with caution.
 * __utils__ - Methods to get statistics and technical data about our API.
-* __auth__ - Methods used for authentication.
-These are only relevant if you have an API key (see the 'Fair Usage and API keys' section below for more details).

 ### Supported formats